uriel1998/mpdq/README.md

 * -e : Create an example instruction file at $HOME/.config/mpdq/example_instruction.
 * -h : Show a short help message.

+`mpdq` will automatically pause if MPD is *not* set to:

+* random: off
+* repeat: off
+* consume: on

+So if you want to have "default" behavior back from MPD without interference from `mpdq`, but want to leave the process running, just toggle any of those values for MPD.

 `mpdq` is meant to be run in the background.
 Because you define the hostname, it does *not* have to be on the same machine running MPD.